babblevoice/tino/README.md

 ## Goal

-Replicate a website source directory, generating complete HTML files from various base and partial files, including item templates populated with content file head data and body text, and saving to an output directory.
+Replicate a website source directory, generating complete HTML files from content, base and partial files, including item templates populated with content file values and paginated list templates, and saving to an output directory.

 ## Done

-- recursive insertion of:
+- recursive insertion, for arbitrarily deep trees, of:
-  - partials into HTML files using the `<== partial.html [n]` syntax, for an arbitrarily deep partials tree
+  - partials into HTML files using the `<== partial.html [n]` syntax
-  - content file values into static .page templates using the `<== key` syntax, for an arbitrarily deep content tree
-  - content file values into partials .item templates using the `<== key` syntax, for an arbitrarily deep content tree, excl. href value and for ordering by date descending only
+  - content file values into `.page` and `.item` templates using the `<== key` syntax, with Markdown to HTML conversion, currently ordering items by date descending only
-- generation of paginated content lists based on .list templates, excl. links
+- generation of paginated content lists based on `.list` templates, incl. population with pagination values
 - static file save to default output directory, for an arbitrarily deep static tree

 ## Todo

-- implement href and related insertions for templates
 - extend to support tags
-- add Markdown parsing
 - upgrade to live serving
 - memo updated filenames
 - refactor